 Smaller men might find that the traditional trench coat tends to swamp their figure and look too baggy.
 In which case, may we recommend this shorter style from Thom Browne?

-Thom Browne is master of the preppy look and playing around with proportions—as demonstrated in this short jacket, a cool and contemporary spinon the classic trench.
+Thom Browne is a master of the preppy look and playing around with proportions—as demonstrated in this short jacket, a cool and contemporary spin on the classic trench.

 Asos Longline: Best long trench coat for men

 If you’re at the taller end of the height spectrum, you can easily pull off a longer trench coat.
 In fact, a coat that reaches just below the knees will be more flattering—such as this 3/4 trench coat by Asos.

 Traditionally, trench coats had 10 buttons.
 This one is almost there with 8, plus a double-breasted design that will look striking on taller gents.
 A quintessentially English spread collar is formal without being too fancy while the belted waist is practical (wrap it tight to stay warm in high winds) and looks as delightfully old-school as the original English trench coat.